Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 ASB, 10km from center

 Turkmenistan isn't for everyone.
-It's expensive to arrange, restrictive in ways that can feel uncomfortable, and logistically challenging.
-But for travelers who want to see something genuinely unlike anything else — a marble city in the desert, a crater that's been burning for 55 years, and a country that time forgot — it delivers an experience that no amount of Instagram scrolling can replicate.
+It's expensive to arrange, restrictive in ways that can feel uncomfortable, and logistically demanding.
+But for travelers who want to see something genuinely unlike anything else — a marble city in the desert, a crater that's been burning for 55 years, and a country that time forgot — it delivers an experience no amount of Instagram scrolling can replicate.

 Q: Is the food good?